joshfactorial/A3_on_storms_collaborate/README.md

 nvmd, I see you got that one. sorry, I got lost in the  weeds calculating hours.
 It looks like there is one function remaining?
 I can take care of that. -Josh 2am

+Okay, added in the speed caluclations and output! -JMA 6/26